Once upon a time there were two people who thought it would be fun to buy a house built in 1924.

 We’re slaves to Twitter, ensnared in Facebook’s mighty jaws.
 We Instagram every meal we eat.
-Every moment our attention wanes from a task at hand, every second we spend waiting for our train to show up— we grasp at every opportunity to grab our cell phone.
+The instant our attention wanes from a task at hand, every second we spend waiting for our train to show up— we grasp at every opportunity to grab our cell phone.
 We wake up to blink blearily at the WhatsApp messages our friends send us at 3 AM.
 Maybe they’re out drinking; maybe they’re in a different time zone.
 Hell, maybe they just felt like texting us in the dead of night.
 “It’s always beer o’clock somewhere,” has turned into “It’s always social media o’clock somewhere.”

 Sources in support of this claim are everywhere.
-Can’t turn on the television without stumbling straight onto a heartfelt complaint about the superficial and misrepresentative quality – or rather: quantity – of communication in this age of constant connectivity.
+Can’t turn on the television without stumbling straight onto a heartfelt complaint about the superficial and misrepresentative quality – or rather quantity – of communication in this age of constant connectivity.
 See also: YouTube.

 We’re all turning into self-centered, attention-thirsty, shallow creatures, and the smartphone is at fault.
 WhatsApp is at fault.
 Instagram, Facebook, Twitter are at fault.
 Above all, we are at fault.
 We who have collectively grown dependent on the instant gratification of messages and likes, mentions and retweets.
 We who so value the constructing and maintaining of an online self that our interaction with the real world continues to dwindle.

-But.
 Hold up.
 Don’t nod emphatically just yet.
 Continue reading

 Here in the Netherlands you can take virtually as long as you like to finish university.
-Where I live, it’s not unusual to run into guys – they’re usually guys – in their late twenties who’ve been studying for eight years and still haven’t obtained their bachelor’s degree.
-(They obtain beer bellies instead.)
+Where I live, it’s not unusual to run into guys – they’re usually guys – in their late twenties who’ve been studying for eight years and still haven’t gotten their bachelor’s degree.
+(They get beer bellies instead.)
 The Dutch government tried to do something about this by implementing a langstudeerboete, a fine for students with a study delay, but it got dismissed almost the minute it went through.

 This reminded me of the following.
 In the center of my hometown, there’s an alley which used to be a no-bike zone.
 The Dutch are big on cycling, obviously, and when it comes to cycling, traffic laws tend to be ignored.
 Red lights?
 One-way lanes?
-Don’t make us laugh!
+Ha!
 Similarly, the idea of a ‘no-bike zone’ simply does not exist in the Dutch conceptual system.
 Flocks of school kids, students on rattling hand-me-downs, mothers with toddlers front and back, elderly couples on tandem bicycles; everyone cycled in the no-bike alley.
-Cops used to guard it on either side to fine every single culprit, but to no avail.
+Cops used to guard it on either side to fine every culprit, but to no avail.
 We persevered in our fundamental right as Dutch people to turn the world into one big bike lane until, one day, the cops were replaced by this sign:

 There’s a Dutch proverb, de aanhouder wint – literally ‘the one who persists wins’.
 The Dutch are stubborn.
 We do not bend to legislation; legislation bends to us.